redis/redis-doc/topics/functions-intro.md

 You can skip the following prologue if you're new to Redis or want to jump right into the action.

-## Prologue (or what's wrong with Eval Scripts?)
+## Prologue (or, what's wrong with Eval Scripts?)

 Prior versions of Redis made scripting available only via the `EVAL` command, which allows a Lua script to be sent for execution by the server.
-The core use cases for [Eval Scripts](/topics/eval-intro) is executing part of your application logic inside Redis, atomically.
+The core use cases for [Eval Scripts](/topics/eval-intro) is executing part of your application logic inside Redis, efficiently and atomically.
 Such script can perform conditional updates across multiple keys, possibly combining several different data types.

 Using `EVAL` requires that the application sends the entire script for execution every time.
-Because this modus operandi results in network and script compilation overheads, Redis provides the `EVALSHA` command that avoids that.
+Because this results in network and script compilation overheads, Redis provides an optimization in the form of the `EVALSHA` command.
 By first calling `SCRIPT LOAD` to obtain the script's SHA1, the application can invoke it repeatedly afterward with its digest alone.

 By design, Redis only caches the loaded scripts.
-That means that the script cache can become lost at any time, such as after calling `SCRIPT FLUSH` or a server restart.
+That means that the script cache can become lost at any time, such as after calling `SCRIPT FLUSH`, after restarting the server, or when failing over to a replica.
 The application is responsible for reloading scripts during runtime if any are missing.
 The underlying assumption is that scripts are a part of the application and not maintained by the Redis server.

-This approach suits many light-weight scripting use cases but introduces several difficulties once an application becomes complex and relies more heavily on scripting, namely:
+This approach suits many light-weight scripting use cases, but introduces several difficulties once an application becomes complex and relies more heavily on scripting, namely:

 1. All client application instances must maintain a copy of all scripts.
 That means having some mechanism that applies script updates to all of the application's instances.
 1. Calling cached scripts within the context of a [transaction](/topics/transactions) increases the probability of the transaction failing because of a missing script.
 Being more likely to fail makes using cached scripts as building blocks of workflows less attractive.